ringsaturn/tzfpy/README.md

 ## Usage

 Please note that new timezone names may be added to tzfpy, which could be incompatible with old version package like pytz.
-As an option, tzfpy support install compatible version of those packages with extra params.
+As an option, tzfpy supports install compatible version of those packages with extra params.

 ```bash